 All your products need value so, make sure you give them the right consistency to increase your average order value, your lifetime value, your overall branding.
-Basically, make your product more creative in order to make more money on that one single product for over a year!
+Basically, make your product more creative to make more money on that one single product for over a year!

 So, how do we do this?
 We simply duplicate your 10 to 20 best ad sets to a new campaign (one new campaign equals one new Ad) each of them 5$ a day and change one thing about the Ad to find more winning creatives.

-What you don’t want to change is the Ad copy nor the video all-in-once.
-Just duplicate your best ad sets to one campaign and change just one thing, which could be the thumbnail or the first seconds of the video or the first line in your Ad copy.
+What you don’t want to change is the Ad copy nor the video all-in-one.
+Just duplicate your best ad sets to one campaign and change just one thing, which could be the thumbnail or the first seconds of the video, or the first line in your Ad copy.

 Test one metric and, if it works, scale it, but if it doesn’t, kill it.